Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ### Test
 Your functioning process should now be ready to test.
 Pretend you are the Chapter Leader and follow these steps:
-1. Enter a new Campaign record, setting the Campaign Type = DEV Class; Class field = your sample class; Start Date = any date; Instructor = your sample instructor.
+1. Enter a new Campaign record, setting the Campaign Type = Dev Class; Start Date = any date; Instructor = your sample instructor; Chapter = your sample account.
 Save.
-2. Refresh the Campaign page.
+2. Look in the Campaign Member related list for your new Campaign.
 Is there a new Campaign Member record?
 3. Check the Women in Technology Chatter Group.
 Did your Teaching Assistant recruitment post make it there?
 Are the merge fields correct?

 ## 2 - New Class Sessions: Automating with Flow